My Personal Health: Cyclical Extreme Fatigue Explained: Diagnosis of Hashimoto’s Thyroiditis and Epstein Barr Virus

 With a thyroid peroxidase antibody test (“Thyroid Perox AutoAb”) result of 233 IU/ml vs a cutoff of 60, my doctor tells me that confirms a diagnosis of Hashimoto’s Thyroiditis.
 Which one of my daughters has suffered from for years, long a source of distress for me as a parent (no parent likes seeing a child suffer).
 So far, my T3 and T4 hormones are at normal levels.

-Also a positive antibody test (“EBVNA Ab,IgG Qual”) for recent Epstein Barr Virus (which causes mononucleosis, but not in my case according to a normal WBC count), which is odd since I literally touched no one for four months from March through June.
+Also a positive antibody test (“EBVNA Ab,IgG Qual”) for recent Epstein Barr Virus (which causes mononucleosis, but not in my case according to a normal WBC count), which is odd since I literally had no physical contact with anyone for four months from March through June.
 Since apparently EBV can lie dormant and erupt again, I now wonder if my hard core ultra endurance efforts periodically triggered it—that would explain fatigue cycles over the years that I could not otherwise explain.

 Besides fatigue, some joint paint and aches mean I’ll have to do a lot of resting/sleeping, which is a bit tough when hiking in the mountains soon for my photography work.
 Maybe I will take a lightweight sleeping pad, and take a solid nap mid-day out there somewhere, plus give up days when I don’t feel strong.
 I am hoping that I can resume double centuries next spring.

 Update October 17 2020: I was able to ride my baseline ride for 4 days at a greatly reduced effort of ~150 to ~180 watts (versus normal of 200 watts), but by the 4th day I was toast and then hosed for the next week or so.